 - Revenue-linked NPS analysis to prioritize high-value clients

-- Account Health Score combining sentiment, engagement, and churn risk
+- Account Health Score combining customer sentiment, engagement, and churn risk

 - Churn prediction models powered by NPS trends